JakeSCahill/hazelcast-code/static-queries/step3.md

-In this step, you load data from a `.csv` file that has the following contents:
+In this step, you load and query data from a `.csv` file that has the following contents:

 ```
 id,name,likes